Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 "Post Card" session - Improvisation with Donovan

-At some point, during the sessions for the “Post Card” album for Mary Hopkin, Paul McCartney and Donovan had time together, playing some of their own songs.
-They both played acoustic guitars and sang… and were recorded.
-The tape lasts around 15 minutes and was first bootlegged by Vigotone in 1994.
+During the “Post Card” album sessions for Mary Hopkin, there was a moment when Paul McCartney and Donovan spent time together, playing and singing some of their own songs while being recorded.
+This session, which lasted about 15 minutes, was eventually bootlegged by Vigotone in 1994.

 … and there was I, sitting between them in awe, too shy to say a word.
 This was the guitar check, just before I sang the three Donovan songs.